Skip to Main Content

 Career Outcomes

-The BBS Program, the Yale Graduate School, and the university as a whole strongly encourage students to investigate careers both within and beyond academia.
+The BBS Program and Yale Graduate School strongly encourage students to investigate careers both within and beyond academia.
 As shown in the graphs below, BBS students have been extraordinarily successful in their career pursuits and do enter very diverse career paths.
-Of the 1,370 students who have graduated since 2001, career data are available for 98% of these graduates.
-Of those for whom data exist, the unemployment rate is less than 1%.
+Of the 1,600 students who have graduated since 2001, career data are available for 95% of these graduates.

 The graphs included divide graduates into two pools: